Candidate Terms and Conditions & Mobile Application License Agreement

-This document outlines the terms and conditions (T&Cs) and license agreement applicable to Candidates using the "WpcRtwCandidate" mobile application and related services offered by WorkPermitCloud Limited "WPC" for undergoing right-to-work verification.
+This document outlines the terms and conditions (T&Cs) and license agreement applicable to Candidates using the "WpcRtwCandidate" mobile application and related services offered by WorkPermitCloud Limited ("WPC") for undergoing right-to-work verification requested by an Employer using WPC's service.

 WPC grants Candidates a non-exclusive, non-transferable license to access and use the Services solely for undergoing right-to-work verification in compliance with UK immigration laws.

-WPC collects and processes personal identifiers, including but not limited to your name, contact information, right-to-work documentation including passport, birth certificate, Biometric Residence Permit (BRP), Certificate of Sponsorship (COS), Asylum Registration Card (ARC), and any cookies or metadata.
+WPC collects and processes personal identifiers, including but not limited to your name, contact information, right-to-work documentation including passport, birth certificate, Biometric Residence Permit (BRP), Certificate of Sponsorship (COS), Asylum Registration Card (ARC), E-Visa, Share Code, Irish Passport, Irish Passport Card, and metadata.

 WPC adheres to GDPR and the Data Protection Act 2018 to ensure data security and privacy for all users.